 Genealogy Sleuthing with Mammy's is an interactive program designed to introduce children and adults to family history.

 My Mammies: Let's talk about slavery!
-Listen to the inspiring stories of the Louisiana women who lived on a plantation in Louisiana.
+Listen to the inspiring stories of women who lived on plantations in Louisiana.

 Learn about the lives of Louisiana African Americans during the 18th & 19th centuries.
 Perfect for festivals and larger events.